wp-plugins/polylang/readme.txt

 = Features  =

+Polylang allows you to create a bilingual or multilingual WordPress site.
 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation is optional.
 The plugin does not integrate automatic or professional translation.

 * You can have as many languages as you want.
 RTL languages are supported.
 WordPress languages files are automatically downloaded and updated.
 * You can translate posts, pages, media, categories, post tags, menus, widgets...
 Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.